 Do these 5 essential things after every mountain bike ride

-Many of us are guilty of an iffy post-ride ritual that consists of dumping your bike in the shed, chucking your gear in the wash basket and jumping in the shower.
-But there is a better after ride routine that will help leave you and your bike in better shape for the next time you hit the trails.
+Many of us are guilty of an iffy post-ride habit that consists of dumping your bike in the shed, chucking your gear in the wash basket and jumping in the shower.
+But there are much better options that will help leave you and your bike in good shape for the next time you hit the trails.
 So here's my five essential things to do after every mountain bike ride...

 1. Give your bike some love